grimsteel/go-blog/posts/intro-to-go.md

 {{ end }}
 ```

 Because we're going to have multiple different sections, we need to explicitly `{{ define }}` this block as `base`.

 When a block has been defined, it can be included using `{{ template }}`.
-This is how we include `title` and `main`, which will be defined in the individual template files.
+This is how we include `title` and `main`, which will be defined in the individual template files[^components].
 This should look familiar for those with Jinja or Liquid experience.

 The dot after the included template name is the same as the dot for the post list above: it's the root template data.
 In this case, it's used to pass all the template data down into the nested blocks.